★★★ out of ★★★★★

 Directed by Chad Ferrin

 The Deep Ones is a bit of a throwback to the Full Moon Video days of Stuart Gordon.
 I’m sure the producers of this film would be proud to be associated with those iconic Lovecraft influenced films.
-It is not as gory as the Gordon productions, but it it adapts the work of Lovecraft in a fun straightforward way reminiscent of those films.
+It is not as gory as the Gordon productions, but it adapts the work of H.P.
+Lovecraft in a fun and straightforward way reminiscent of those films.

 To no surprise to anyone familiar with Lovecraftian lore, the odd hosts are not what they seem.
 They are, and much of the beach community are in-bred deep ones, people with fish genetics and a desire to summon Dagon, a malevolent god of the sea.
 And they have targeted Alex to be an ideal candidate for breeding stock for their evil deity.